 Busting More Interior Shutter Myths10/10/2017Danielle Micich Sunburst Shutters Fort Lauderdale has busted some shutter myths before.
 On our previous myth-debunking binge, we tackled a few common misunderstandings homeowners have about interior shutters in Fort Lauderdale.
 This time, the Sunburst Shutters Fort Lauderdale experts are back to correct the record on a couple more myths we’ve heard from homeowners in and around FL.
 Let’s jump right in.
 Myth: “Plantation shutters are for Southern houses.”
-When some homeowners see the name “plantation shutters,” they typically conjure the image of a giant, sprawling southern mansion surrounded by fields.
-Although it’s true that they owe their name to that location and time, plantation shutters in fact had huge popularity much earlier and much later than 19th Century Southern America.
+When some homeowners see the name “plantation shutters,” they typically conjure the image of a giant, sprawling southern house surrounded by fields.
+Although it’s true that they owe their name to that location and time, plantation shutters in fact had huge popularity way before and way after 19th Century Southern America.
 Plantation shutters likely gained their name because they were so ubiquitous in southern homes at the time.
-Because of their huge popularity in the south–due to their ability to block a huge amount of light and heat, and offering excellent views for those huge houses–the name just stuck.
+Because of their immense popularity in the south–due to their ability to block a huge amount of light and heat, and offering excellent views for those huge houses–the name just stuck.
 Nevertheless, plantation shutters offer those very same perks to any home, no matter its style or location.
-Craftsman homes can utilize shutters, just as Victorian homes, Mid-Century Modern houses, and even beach houses can.
+Craftsman houses can utilize shutters, just as Victorian homes, Mid-Century Modern houses, and even beach houses can.
 Myth: “My home‘s style won’t work with shutters.”
 Because plantation shutters have been so popular for so long, some people may have gotten the impression that shutters might seem somewhat stale.
 We’ve worked with a customer previously who claimed that their house was “too eclectic” to install shutters, which was a tad confusing–since shutters are probably the only window treatment that can mesh with any style.
 Plantation shutters are adaptable to any fashion, from modern living room to fun man cave.
 And don’t forget, shutters have been popular for so long for a reason: they don’t go out of style.
 Get a set of the newest and trendiest curtains and they’ll likely be passé in a year or two.
 Shutters stay stylish, chic, and fashion-forward for decades, especially when you choose premium Polywood plantation shutters.
 Myth: “Shutters and blinds are pretty much the same thing.”
 For some reason, there’s a lot of confusion over the difference between blinds and shutters.
 It might have to do with homeowners conflating “slats” and “louvers,” or it’s the similarity in shape that causes the confusion.
 Either way, blinds and shutters really couldn’t be further apart on the window treatment spectrum.
-Here’s the basic breakdown of the two.
+Here’s the basic breakdown of both.
 What’s the difference?
 Blinds Shutters Can they block out the entire window?
 No Yes Structure Hangs from cord Solid frame mounted on to window frame Lifetime Can break down or fall apart after 2-3 years.
 Can easily last 20+ years.
 Permanent or temporary?
 Temporary Permanent Adds to value of the home?
 No Yes Energy Efficiency Minimal Can block up to 30 degrees of outside temperature.
 Can they fit specialty windows?
 No Yes.
 What are the adjustable parts called?
 Slats Louvers Myth: “All window treatments are basically the same in energy efficiency.”
 Like the “Blinds vs. Shutters” table shows, window treatments can vary tremendously on how energy efficient they are.
 The shape, material, and construction can all make a difference in how energy efficient a window treatment is.
 On the lowest end of the spectrum you have no window treatment whatsoever.
 Offering only slightly more energy efficiency are your common retail aluminum blinds.
 More energy efficient than those are draperies and heavier fabric window treatments.
 Getting into somewhat noticeable territory are the majority of wood shutters and honeycomb shades, made to offer sun-blocking protection and heat reduction.
 But far beyond all of these are Polywood plantation shutters, made to both reflect and block thermal heat from moving through your window.
 No More Shutter Myths If you feel as if you’re drowning in an ocean of inaccurate info when it comes to window treatments, we can throw you a lifeline.
 Call Sunburst Shutters Fort Lauderdale today at 561-440-8535 to talk to one of our pros and schedule your free in-home consultation to find your perfect shutter or window treatment today.